Announcing our 2017-18 Fellows Program!

 Fellows from international backgrounds can choose to participate in the Wilberforce International Working Group.
 These fellows gather once a month during the program (on an off-week from the regular fellows meetings) for guided dinner conversations that help orient international students to study in the United States as well as apply the learning from the fellows program to contexts outside of the United States.
 Wilberforce Academy Fellows who are not active in the Colin MacLaurin Fellows program will also be invited to participate so as to add depth and diversity to the conversations.

-- Urban and Economic Development Working Group, offered in partnership with Kappa Pi Alpha
+- Redemptive Urban Development Working Group, offered in partnership with Kappa Pi Alpha

 5. An Opportunity for Residential Community